-- 1. An XDS Affinity Domain does not deliver care.
-Only the EHR-CRs belonging to an XDS Affinity Domain as Document Sources and Consumers do. - 2.
-An XDS Affinity Domain is managed by a single Document Registry Actor.
+1. An XDS Affinity Domain does not deliver care.
+Only the EHR-CRs belonging to an XDS Affinity Domain as Document Sources and Consumers do.

 Note: A distributed registry approach will be considered as a future and separate Integration Profile.
-For Document Source and Document Consumer Actors, the perception of a single Document Registry Actor hides the complexity of a distributed registry.
+For Document Source and Document Consumer Actors, the perception of a single Document Registry Actor hides the complexity of a